PixelCrafters/StartupHealthCheck/README.md

 We use the [Themes on Rails](https://github.com/yoolk/themes_on_rails) gem for multi-theme support.

-Right now the repository has the following themes:
+Right now Startup HealthCheck has the following themes:
 - Default (app/themes/default)
 - WeAreYVR (app/themes/weareyvr)